 You will catch the magical Alice in Wonderland vibe of The Grove as soon as you cross the threshold of this beautiful stately home-like hotel.
 It’s a stone’s throw from the Warner Bros.
 Harry Potter Studio tour and within half an hour of London, so there is plenty to pull you away from the hotel, but the onsite facilities and activities are just as tempting.
 Let your younger kids enjoy the full programme of activities at Anouska’s Day Nursery; your older ones can play snooker or table tennis in the Potting Shed or take part in a junior golf clinic, whilst you take in a round of golf or a pampering session at the spa.
 There are plenty of activities to pursue as a family too: cycling, nature trails, indoor and outdoor pools, tennis, five-a-side football, badminton, croquet and Segway riding.

 Woolley Grange is part of the group of Luxury Family Hotels, and it is exactly that.
 This Jacobean manor house is a holiday home where dreams are made.
 For younger children, there’s Woolley Bears Den, which is jam-packed with toys and has a full-on activity schedule.
 On specific days, members of the Den team will collect your early risers from their room and feed them at breakfast club so that you can enjoy a lie-in.
 For older kids, there’s the Hen House, where they can play table football, pool, air hockey and console games.
 Other activities include bonfire building, chicken and duck egg collecting, treasure trails, getting lost in the maze and swimming in the indoor and outdoor pools.
+It is rare to find affordable, 4-star family hotels in the UK with pools, but Woolley Grange is a well-loved exception.

 Editor’s Note: Photos courtesy of the individual properties pictured.